ANNUAL GENERAL MEETING

 Justin Taylor – incumbent

-Candidates for the Board are encouraged, but not required, to submit a written Candidate Statement.
-All available statements have been included in this post at the time of publication.
+Candidates for the Board are encouraged, but not required, to submit a written Statement in support of their candidacy.
 Statements and opinions expressed by the candidates do not necessarily reflect the views of SF Pride.
 All candidate statements will be made available at the Annual General Meeting.

 Being a part of PRIDE has been an extraordinary experience for me.
 I have volunteered at the PRIDE parade for the last four years and have attended PRIDE all six years that I’ve lived in the Bay Area.
 I am a young, bisexual woman in a same-sex marriage.
 Sometimes it can feel challenging that my true authentic self is not understood or accepted.
 But I know that every year during PRIDE festivities, not only do those difficult feelings melt away, but these feelings are replaced by something much more powerful.
 Each year, I feel increased motivation to spread awareness and to ensure the colors of my flag fly freely.
 My heart feels full knowing that being myself at PRIDE, and being my authentic-self every day, can help another to fly their flag high too.
 We all deserve to feel honesty with ourselves.
 Further, we all have our own journeys.
 But, without the dedication of the PRIDE board and committees, PRIDE’s powerful activities do not exist.
 I would be honored to sit on the PRIDE board and I have accepted Michelle Meow’s nomination to join.
 I am a self-employed Certified Public Accountant and thrive on supplementing my business with frequent volunteering to share my skills to the community.
 I have a strong passion to serve and to ensure SF PRIDE continues to fly its flags.
 Let us, the LGBT community, continues to grow, to expand our wellness, and to expand inclusion for all the colors of our communities.